Kimberly Fonzo, Ph.D.

 • Acting

-• Study Abroad, Urbino: Chaucer in Italy
+• Study Abroad, Urbino: Boccaccio and Chaucer

 • Senior Seminar: Courtly Love in Medieval English Literature

-• Senior Seminar: Medieval English Drama
+• Senior Seminar: Medieval and Modern Drama

 Graduate